NachoAG76/edaviz/README.md

 ## Contact

-If you have questions or want to contribute, you can contact us via opening a [GitHub issue](https://github.com/tkrabel/edaviz/issues) or on [twitter](https://twitter.com/edavizpy).
+If you have questions or want to contribute, you can contact us via opening a [GitHub issue](https://github.com/tkrabel/edaviz/issues) or texting us on [twitter](https://twitter.com/edavizpy).